How to Avoid a Caesarean Delivery – 9 Simple Tips

 9. Avoid Stress During Pregnancy and Labour

 Stress is common during pregnancy and more so when you go into labour.
 But try to be calm and stress-free throughout the period.
 Feeling scared and anxious can affect your baby and get your baby distressed in the womb.
 This could lead you to have preterm labour and force you to have a caesarean delivery.
 Having regular perineal massages after the seventh month can help you to relax.
-It is also advisable to stay away from women who have oodles to relate to their difficult pregnancy.
+It is also advisable to stay away from women who have a lot to say about their own difficult pregnancies.
 Put stress at bay by listening to soothing music, practising breathing exercises and yoga, going for walks, meditating and being surrounded by happy people.
 Even during labour, if you wish to, you can ask the doctor to play some music of your choice and have someone like your husband around you to encourage and give you support.

 Weigh the pros and cons of both – C-section as well as a normal delivery.
 If you feel that the pros of having a normal delivery are more than a C-section, then go for it.
 Nothing can be better than being self-assured.
 But in case, yours is a complicated pregnancy and your doctor suggests a C-section, then go for it.
 When you deliver a healthy and happy baby, you know everything will be fine.